Štramberk: Sights

 The main landmark of Štramberk is a remnant of the Štramberk Castle, a cylindrical tower called Trúba.
 It was repaired in 1903–1904 and adapted to an observation tower.
 The town fortifications have been partially preserved and delimit the original town limits.
-From the Gothic Church of St. Bartholomew, which stood under the castle, only a prismatic brick bell tower with a wooden gallery has been preserved.
+From the Gothic Church of Saint Bartholomew, which stood under the castle, only a prismatic brick bell tower with a wooden gallery has been preserved.

 In the historic centre of Štramberk is a unique collection of timbered houses from the 18th and 19th centuries.
-The Baroque parish Church of Saint John of Nepomuk is the landmark of the town square.
-It was founded in 1721 and decorated by Jano Köhler in the early 20th century.
+The main landmark of the town square is the Church of Saint John of Nepomuk.
+This Baroque parish church was founded in 1721 and was decorated by Jano Köhler in the early 20th century.

 The Šipka Cave is freely accessible.
-On the Bílá hora hill is a 43 m high observation tower in the shape of a double helix.
+On the hill Bílá hora is a 43 m high observation tower in the shape of a double helix.